 Airforce-technology.com lists the world’s biggest military transport aircraft based on maximum take-off weight.

-The AN-124 Ruslan (NATO reporting name: Condor), developed by Antonov, is the world's biggest military transport aircraft, thanks to its giant take-off weight of 392t.
-The An-124-100 can carry a payload of 120t and is capable of transporting heavy and oversized cargoes and various combat vehicles.
+The AN-124 Ruslan (Nato reporting name: Condor), developed by Antonov, is the world’s biggest military transport aircraft thanks to its giant take-off weight of 392t.
+The An-124-100 can carry a payload of 120t and is capable of transporting heavy and oversized cargoes, as well as various combat vehicles.

-The first C-5 Galaxy entered into service with the USAF in 1970, while the C-5M was inducted in 2009.
-The C-5M measures 75.5m in length and 19.8m in height, and allows for quick loading/unloading from the front and rear simultaneously.
+The first C-5 Galaxy entered service with the USAF in 1970 while the C-5M was inducted in 2009.
+The 75.5m-long, 19.8m-high C-5M allows for quick loading/unloading from the front and rear simultaneously.

-The maiden flight of A330 MRTT was held in June 2007, and 17 aircraft are currently operational with four international air forces.
+The maiden flight of A330 MRTT was held in June 2007, and 37 aircraft were operational with seven international air forces as of May 2019.

 Antonov An-22 Antei

 The AN-22 made its first flight from Svyatoshin airfield in February 1965.
 A total of 66 AN-22 aircraft, including AN-22A variants, were produced by January 1976.
-The aircraft has a wide cargo compartment with a volume of 638.8m3 to accommodate oversized cargoes.
+The aircraft has a wide cargo compartment with a 638.8m³ volume to accommodate oversized cargoes.

 The Y-20, developed by Xi’an Aircraft Industrial Corporation (Xian) for the People’s Liberation Army Air Force (PLAAF), is the biggest indigenous strategic airlifter ever built in China.
 The aircraft has a maximum take-off weight of 220t and can carry a payload of 60t.

 The Y-20 project was launched in 2006 and the first prototype made its maiden flight in January 2013.
-The aircraft is expected to enter into service with the PLAAF by 2017.
+The aircraft entered service with the PLAAF in 2016.

 The Ilyushin Il-76 made its first flight in March 1971 and entered service with the Soviet Air Force in June 1974.
 The military transport versions of Il-76 include Il-76MD, Il-76MD-90, Il-76MD-90A and Il-76MF.

-The base Il-76 aircraft is powered by four D-30KP turbojets, whereas the upgraded Ilyushin Il-76 military aircraft are equipped with four PS-90A-76 turbojet engines developing a thrust of 156.9kN.
-The cruising speed of the aircraft varies between 770km/h and 850km/h based on the model.
+The base Il-76 aircraft is powered by four D-30KP turbojets whereas the upgraded Ilyushin Il-76 military aircraft are equipped with four PS-90A-76 turbojet engines developing a thrust of 156.9kN.
+The cruising speed of the aircraft varies between 770km/h and 850km/h, depending on the model.